 For heterosexual couples, the male partner is often forgotten in the fertility treatment process.
 Couples often proceed assuming that female factor fertility is the sole cause of their inability to conceive, whether she has received a diagnosis or not.
 Including the male partner from the start can save patient’s considerable time down the road and even alter potential treatment planning.
 Your fertility specialist can advise on whether male factor testing is recommended in your situation.

 2. Do you have any promotions applicable to my situation?

 Your fertility center may have open promotions that you can take advantage of as a patient.
 These promotions can be specific, so it’s important to confirm that you qualify before assuming that you will receive a promoted discount or offer.
 For example, Fertility Solutions provides patients with a list of our current promotions that patients can use here.
-We currently offer a 20% discount on fertility treatment for active duty and veteran soldiers as well as affordable pricing on a tubal reversal and single cycle IVF.
+We currently offer a 20% discount on fertility treatment for active duty and veteran soldiers and single cycle IVF.
 Special promotions can change over time, so please contact our team directly for further information.

 3. Where can I receive support?